PSModule/Build-PSModule/README.md

 During the module manifest build process the following steps are performed:

 1. Get the manifest file from the source code.
 Content from this file overrides any value that would be calculated based on the source code.
-1. Find and set the `RootModule` based on file name and extension.
+1. Find and set the `RootModule` based on filename and extension.
 1. Set a temporary `ModuleVersion`, as this is set during the release process by [Publish-PSModule](https://github.com/PSModule/Publish-PSModule).
 1. Set the `Author` and `CompanyName` based on GitHub Owner.
 1. Set the `Copyright` information based on a default text (`(c) 2024 >>OwnerName<<.
 All rights reserved.`) and adds either the `Author`, `CompanyName` or both (`Author | CompanyName`) when these are different.
-1. Set the `Description` based on the GitHub repo description.
+1. Set the `Description` based on the GitHub repository description.
 1. Set various properties in the manifest such as `PowerShellHostName`, `PowerShellHostVersion`, `DotNetFrameworkVersion`, `ClrVersion`, and `ProcessorArchitecture`.
 There is currently no automation for these properties.
 1. Get the list of files in the module source folder and set the `FileList` property in the manifest.
 1. Get the list of required assemblies (`*.dll` files) from the `assemblies` folder and set the `RequiredAssemblies` property in the manifest.